ankur-sharma01/MARPUL/README.md

 real-time scheduling (`SCHED_FIFO`, `mlockall`, CPU affinity) · libcurl ·
 Redis (hiredis) · ZeroMQ (private modules) · deployed on Oracle Cloud Infrastructure, Ampere A1 (ARM), ap-mumbai-1.

+**NOTE - THIS IS JUST A PART OF A PROPRIETARY SOFTWARE, ACTUAL FILES MAY DIFFER.**